 A major or minor course taken as a free elective beyond the required credit hours for the program may be designated as pass/fail.

 Students who attend class without the obligation of fulfilling class requirements and without credit are called auditors.
 Written approval of the Office of the Dean of Undergraduate and Graduate Studies and permission of the instructor must be obtained by any students who wish to enroll as auditors.
 The status of auditor must be determined within the first two weeks of the semester in which the course is taken.
-Normally, for full-time undergraduates, there is no charge for auditing a class.
+Normally, there is no charge for auditing a class.